Vantiq/vantiq-extension-sources/fhirAssembly/README.md

 Once that is done, you can import the assembly projects to a Vantiq namespace, and, from there, publish these assemblies to a catalog.
 The steps involved are as follows.

+## Testing the FHIR assembly

+To run the unit tests, use the `test` task for Gradle.
+To build and test, use `build`.

+`./gradlew fhirAssembly:test`

+or

+`./gradlew fhirAssembly:build`

+Running the tests expects Vantiq edge server to be available -- the tests will use the default system credentials to create namespaces and a catalog through which to run the tests.
+The tests will also start a local FHIR server (using Docker) with which to interact.

 ## Importing Assemblies